pwintz/pwintz.github.io/gsr_contract_src/br_12_health-and-safety_2022-2025-1.md

 ## I. LABOR MANAGEMENT COMMITTEE

 1. The UAW may raise local health and safety concerns by contacting the campus labor relations office.
-2. In addition, the University and the UAW agree to address Health \& Safety matters in scheduled campus labor/management meetings.
+2. In addition, the University and the UAW agree to address Health & Safety matters in scheduled campus labor/management meetings.
 a.
 Such meetings may be scheduled periodically at the UAW's request.
 b.
 Thirty (30) calendar days prior to the meeting, the University and the UAW shall exchange agenda items each party wants to discuss, and the names of the attendees whom the UAW has selected to attend.
 In the event neither party identifies agenda items by the 30-day period, the meeting may be cancelled.
 c.
 Each party shall designate a person to serve as co-chair for the meetings.
 The co-chairs shall work together to schedule the meetingtimes and locations, shall specify the agenda, and agree on the information and necessary participants to conduct an informed meeting.
 3. The campus shall provide release time for the GSRs to attend the meeting.
-4. A University EH\&S professional may be invited to attend, based on the agenda items.
+4. A University EH&S professional may be invited to attend, based on the agenda items.

 ## J. COMPLIANCE